how to pass values

 green: make it pass

-• when I make the return statement match the expectation
+• I change the return statement in telephone.py

 AssertionError: 'I received: yes' != 'I received: hello'

-this will not work, the return statement has to use the input
+this will not work, my change breaks the test that was passing before.
+The return statement has to use the input

-• I use an f-string to add values to the string
+• I use an f-string which allows me add any values I want to a string

-I want to see what happens when I pass other Python data structures to the program
+I want to see what happens when I pass other Python basic data structures to the program

 test_passing_a_class